andreas-schwenk/LibreQ/docs/moodle-5-macOS-install.md

-Here is your formatted and readable Markdown guide based on the raw description:

 # 📘 Moodle 5 Installation on macOS (for LibreQ)

 > This guide sets up Moodle 5 locally for development and testing using PHP’s built-in server.